Ice hockey in popular culture: Films

-In the film, The Love Guru, Mike Myers is hired by the Toronto Maple Leafs as a counsel to their star player.
+In the film The Love Guru, Mike Myers is hired by the Toronto Maple Leafs as a counsel to their star player.

-Dwayne Johnson starred in a film, The Tooth Fairy, where he played an ice hockey player forced to moonlight as a tooth fairy.
+Dwayne Johnson starred in the film The Tooth Fairy, where he played an ice hockey player forced to moonlight as a tooth fairy.

 The 2012 film Goon starred Seann William Scott as a bouncer from Boston who becomes an enforcer in a Canadian hockey league.

 The 2013 Russian film Legend № 17, a biopic of Russian ice hockey legend Valeri Kharlamov from early childhood, rising to the pinnacle of the sport and his untimely death.

 Television

 United States

 Hockey also frequently shows up in American television, particularly in shows set in the colder regions of the US, such as the Northeast and Midwest.
 One of the recurring characters on Cheers was Eddie LeBec, a French-Canadian Boston Bruins goalie who married regular character Carla Tortelli.
 LeBec later was cut from the team and joined a traveling ice show; the character was eventually killed off.
 One memorable episode of Seinfeld, "The Face Painter", involves the antics of Elaine's face-painting boyfriend Puddy, a rabid New Jersey Devils fan, and Jerry's stubborn refusal to thank an acquaintance for New York Rangers playoff tickets after the game when he had already thanked him numerous times beforehand.
 In NYPD Blue, the character of PA Donna Abandando, played by Gail O'Grady and a love interest of Detective Greg Medavoy in season 3, was a noted New York Rangers fan, having previously dated one of the players.
 Her Rangers pennant famously hung over her desk at the front of the squad room.
 Many episodes of Home Improvement included references to the Detroit Red Wings and in one episode, Tim and his neighbour Wilson are at a game when Wilson wins the door prize.
 Many Friends episodes also involve Joey, Chandler, and Ross attending New York Rangers games.
 While it is true they are Ranger fans, a Detroit Red Wings jersey can also be seen hanging below a goalie mask in Joey and Chandler's apartment in season two.

 In an episode of The Simpsons, "Lisa on Ice", Bart is the star of his peewee hockey team, the Mighty Pigs, coached by Chief Wiggum.
 Lisa is eventually forced to become a goaltender on an opposing team—the Kwik-E-Mart Gougers, coached by Apu—to avoid a failing grade in gym, and she blossoms from a nervous wreck to an intimidating star.
 Eventually, the two teams play each other.
 Towards the end of the game, Bart is awarded a penalty shot, but before he shoots, he thinks of all his memories with Lisa.
 Lisa does this as well, and the two embrace each other.
 The episode finishes with the two teams tying each other and furious fans destroying the hockey arena.
 In another episode, Bart answers his teacher's personal ad and uses the picture of hockey great Gordie Howe.